TomChen1435/idm364-tc3363/README.md

 - All tickets are non-refundable after purchase.
 - No changes or modifications can be made after purchase.
-- We do not sell any add-ons, including bike reservations or pet accommodations.
+- We do not sell any add-ons, except bike reservations and pet accommodations.

 3. Seating & Accessibility